 Genocide is as old as human society.
-It is older than the bible, each testament rife with mass vengeance, human and divine.
+It is older than the bible, which is rife with mass vengeance, human and divine.
 But few centuries have been shaped as profoundly by genocide and its consequences as the twentieth.

-Therefore it is no accident that the word itself, genocide, was coined in the middle of the twentieth century – in 1943, 75 years ago this month.
-For over forty years, I have travelled Europe and the Middle East, meeting witnesses, survivors and perpetrators of 20th century genocides and mass killings.
-Now these pages, launched in the winter of 2018, will grow as a record of some of these meetings and encounters.
+No accident then, that the word itself, genocide, was finally coined (by a Jewish lawyer) in the middle of the twentieth century, in 1943.
+For over forty years, I have travelled Europe and the Middle East, finding testimony of perpetration and victimhood in 20th century genocides and mass killings.
+These texts, audio and video documentaries, are a developing record of some of these encounters.

 Testimony is at the heart of this work.
 Without evidence, denial thrives.
-Denial is the great companion of genocide, and the greatest deniers are governments, who are also the greatest perpetrators of genocide.
+Denial is the invariable companion of genocide, a crime so intolerable, that perpetrators know how essential it is to deny.
+The greatest deniers are governments, because they are the greatest perpetrators of genocide.

-But genocide aims to destroy its own evidence, as well as lives.
-So when no clear testimony is possible, we have to keep asking the questions.
-As long as we ask questions, there is a hope of finding answers.
+The answer to denial is to ask questions.
+As long as we keep asking, there is a hope of finding answers.

 Featured Articles